slowkow/hlabud/paper/main.typ

   caption: [(*A*) Association between amino acid positions and simulated case-control status.
 The x-axis represents the odds ratio and the y-axis represents $-log_10 P$ from a logistic regression analysis in R.
   (*B*) 3,516 HLA-DRB1 alleles represented as dots in a two-dimensional embedding computed by UMAP from a one-hot encoding of amino acids.
-  (*C*) Allele frequencies for HLA-DQB1*02:01 in the AFND.], ) <fig1>
+  (*C*) Allele frequencies for HLA-DQB1*02:01 in the AFND.], ) <figexamples>

 = Installation and documentation

-_hlabud_ can be installed in an R session with:
+The easiest way to install _hlabud_ is to run this command in an R session:

 ```R
 remotes::install_github("slowkow/hlabud")
 ```

-Each function is documented extensively, and the complete manual can be viewed on the _hlabud_ website at #link("https://slowkow.github.io/hlabud"). _hlabud_ has been tested on Linux/Unix, Mac OS (Darwin) and Windows.
+The complete manual is available at #link("https://slowkow.github.io/hlabud"). _hlabud_ has been tested on Linux/Unix, Mac OS (Darwin) and Windows.

 = Discussion

-Our open-source R package _hlabud_ enables easy access to HLA data from two public databases, and provides functions to enable HLA divergence calculations, regression analysis, and low-dimensional embedding.
-We hope that _hlabud_ will raise awareness of the IMGT/HLA and AFND databases and influence other developers to share more open-source tools for HLA analysis.
-We envision that _hlabud_ will be used by biomedical researchers, and also by teachers and students who study genetics and bioinformatics.
+Our open-source R package _hlabud_ enables easy access to HLA data from two public databases and provides functions for HLA divergence calculations, amino acid or nucleotide fine-mapping analysis, and low-dimensional embedding.
+_hlabud_ downloads HLA genotype data from the IMGT-HLA GitHub repository @imgthla, caches it in a user-configurable folder, and prepares the data for downstream analysis in R.

+We provide tutorials for HLA divergence calculation, fine-mapping association analysis with logistic regression, and embedding with UMAP.
+_hlabud_ also provides direct access to the allele frequencies for all HLA genes from the Allele Frequency Net Database (AFND) @Gonzalez-Galarza2020.

 = Acknowledgments